nasaharvest/ml-for-remote-sensing/iclr2025/index.markdown

 --->

 - Dr. Ying Tu is a Postdoctoral Associate in the Department of Global Development at Cornell University
-- Dr. Ate Poortinga is a Senior Scientist and Google Earth Engine Specialist with the Environmental Mapping Team at Spatial Informatics Group
+- Dr. Daniel dela Torre is the SERVIR-Southeast Asia Science and Data Lead with the Environmental Mapping Team at Spatial Informatics Group

 ## Organizers